deeplyembeddedWP/temperature-data-logger/README.md

 ## Software Architecture
 ![software-stack](https://github.com/deeplyembeddedWP/temperature-data-logger/assets/23131959/f26e7f37-03c8-4d09-ac1a-86ac1b8c1574)
-1. **_Hardware Abstraction Layer (HAL)_**: It exposes the API's used to directly interact with the hardware while abstracting the underlying details of the controller architecture.
-These are usually provided as part of the vendors SDK or framework.
+1. **_Hardware Abstraction Layer (HAL)_**: It exposes the APIs used to directly interact with the hardware while abstracting the underlying details of the controller architecture.
+These are usually provided as part of the vendor's SDK or framework.
-2. **_Drivers_**: It uses the HAL API's to expose the features of the controller to the user while abstracting the complex intricates of the peripherals.
+2. **_Drivers_**: It uses the HAL APIs to expose the features of the controller to the user while abstracting the complex intricacies of the peripherals.
-3. **_Libraries_**: It uses the driver API's to interact with external devices and expose the external device functions/features to the application.
+3. **_Libraries_**: It uses the driver APIs to interact with external devices and expose the external device functions/features to the application.
 4. **_Subsystems_**: It uses the libraries to build functional blocks.
-It abstracts all the complexities providing access to simplified interface/API's to develop the bussiness logic.
-In certain cases, these are also termed as middleware.
+It abstracts all the complexities providing access to simplified interface/APIs to develop the business logic.
+In certain cases, these are also termed middleware.
-5. **_Application**: It uses the subsystems API's to build the solution that meets the requirements.
+5. **_Application**: It uses the subsystems ' APIs to build the solution that meets the requirements.

 ### Project Structure
 ```bash